-Our vision is to alleviate the suffering and improve the health, mental health, and well-being of people and communities affected by crisis.
+Improve health and well-being of people in need and communities affected by crisis.

-We recognize our moral duty and responsibility to use our resources efficiently to achieve measurable results.
-As such, we are transparent and accountable to our supporters, partners, and above all, the people.
+We recognize our moral duty and responsibility to use our resources efficiently, and are transparent and accountable to our supporters, partners, and above all, the people we serve.

-We take good care of the resources with which we are entrusted and strive to the highest standards of personal honesty, ethical behavior, and fairness in everything we do.
-We lead by example and always act in the best interest of the people.
+We abide by our principles and values taking good care of the resources with which we are entrusted and strive to the highest standards of personal honesty, ethical behavior, and fairness.

 We respect each other and believe in essential human values.
 We value the trust we have accomplished in our relationships and we strive to continue doing our best to maintain this trust with the people.

 UOSSM USA is governed by the Board of Directors.
 The Board creates the vision, mission, and values of the Organization, maintains its Bylaws, and assures appropriate organizational performance.
 The Board of Directors, Founders, Advisors, and Executive Team are committed to organizational excellence and ensuring transparency and accountability of the Organization.